tiborvass/docker/man/docker-events.1.md

 If you do not provide the --since option, the command returns only new and/or live events.

+If you do not provide the --since option, the command returns only new and/or live events.

 # HISTORY
 April 2014, Originally compiled by William Henry (whenry at redhat dot com) based on docker.com source material and internal work.